 It goes by the names eczema and atopic dermatitis, but you know it as a troublesome itchy rash with red, irritated skin.
-The treatment you need for more comfortable, clear skin can be found at Associates in Dermatology, with
+The treatment you need for more comfortable, clear skin can be found at Associates in Dermatology, with offices in Westlake, Middleburg Heights, and Lorain, OH.

 While eczema causes are not yet fully understood, we know it is the result of the body’s under-production of lipids and fats.
-This deficiency of ceramides allows skin to lose hydration.
+This deficiency of ceramides allows the skin to lose hydration.
 Eczema can also be a reaction to environmental elements such as harsh chemicals or allergens, or it can be triggered by food or topical allergies.

 As skin becomes dry, you may notice: